kartikeyaa-k/stream-feed-unofficial/README.md

 5. Handle content length and activity details screen
 6. Better caching
 7. Localization
+...To be continued

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support
-For any issues or feature requests, please visit the issue tracker.
+For any issues or feature requests, please visit the issue tracker - https://github.com/kartikeyaa-k/stream-feed-unofficial/issues